Continental Airlines: Headquarters

+In 2010, Continental Airlines and United Airlines announced that they would merge and that the headquarters of the combined company would be in the Chicago Loop in Chicago.
+As of 2025, United Airlines headquarters are located at the Willis Tower in Chicago.

 Environmental record

 Continental Airlines made efforts to minimize the negative environmental effects of commercial aviation.
 For example, the carrier invested over $12 billion for the purchase of 270 fuel-efficient aircraft and related equipment that made up part of the airline's fleet.
 These efforts contributed to significant reductions of greenhouse gas and noise emissions.
 Continental Airlines was also one of the first carriers in the world to fit winglets to as much of its fleet as it could, reducing fuel burn by 3–5%.

 The U.S. Environmental Protection Agency's "Design for the Environment" program recognized Continental in 2008 for use of a non-chromium aircraft surface pre-treatment that is environmentally compatible.
 Continental Airlines was the first carrier in the world to utilize this technology on their aircraft.
 The product, "PreKote", eliminates hazardous chemicals that are usually used in the pre-treatment phase before painting an aircraft.
 This technology provides improved environmental conditions for maintenance employees, while also reducing wastewater.

+In 2009, Continental also became one of the first major U.S. carriers to participate in the U.S. Department of Energy's Commercial Aviation Alternative Fuels Initiative (CAAFI), contributing research data from its biofuel test flights to support the development of sustainable aviation fuel standards.

 Continental Airlines conducted flight tests using aircraft powered by biofuel rather than traditional Jet-A1.
 On January 7, 2009, Continental partnered with GE Aviation to conduct a biofuel demonstration flight, making the airline the first U.S. carrier to conduct tests using biofuels.
 The test bed, a Boeing 737-800 (registered as N76516), ran one of its engines on a mix of 50% kerosene, 6% algae oil, and 44% oil from jatropha, a weed that bears oil producing seeds.
 The engine running partly on biofuel burned 46 kg less fuel than the conventional engine in 1 1/2 hours while producing more thrust using the same volume of fuel.
 Continental's CEO, Larry Kellner, commented "This is a good step forward, an opportunity to really make a difference to the environment" citing jatropha's 50–60% lower CO2 emissions as opposed to Jet-A1 in its lifecycle.

 Continental Airlines was recognized by NASA and Fortune magazine for positive environmental contributions.